JenCarter1111/hello-world/README.md

 Hello There!

 I'm Jen Carter, a full stack developer from Arkansas.
-I'm excited to create fun meaningful projects in Javascript, React, Ruby and Ruby on Rails.
+I'm excited to contribute to fun meaningful projects using Javascript, React, Ruby and Ruby on Rails.

-Thanks for stopping by !
+Thanks for stopping by!